 What happened next cemented Mistral's reputation.
 In December 2023, they released Mixtral 8x7B — the first competitive open-weight mixture-of-experts model — via a torrent link on Twitter, with no marketing, no press release, and no blog post.
 It was a statement: we ship, and we let the work speak for itself.
 That ethos still defines the company.

 By 2026, Mistral has evolved significantly.
 The product lineup now includes Mistral Large (their frontier proprietary model), Le Chat (a consumer-facing AI assistant competing with ChatGPT and Claude), and a full suite of Mistral APIs for enterprise customers.
-The $14 billion valuation after their $2 billion Series C in September 2025 makes them the most valuable AI company in Europe, with $3.05 billion in total funding.
+The €1.7B Series C in September 2025, led by ASML, brought post-money valuation to roughly €11.7B (~$13.7B) — making Mistral the most valuable AI company in Europe, with $3.05B in total equity funding.
+In March 2026, Mistral added $830M in debt financing to buy roughly 13,800 NVIDIA chips for a new Paris-area data center.

-The team grew from a handful of founders to 700+ employees in under three years — a scaling trajectory that matches the ambition.
+The team grew from a handful of founders to 800+ employees in under three years — a scaling trajectory that matches the ambition.
 Offices now span Paris (HQ), London, Palo Alto, Germany, and Singapore.
 The positioning is clear: Mistral is the European alternative to OpenAI and Anthropic, with a particular focus on AI sovereignty and the idea that Europe should have its own frontier AI lab.

 One important nuance: open-weight models were Mistral's original differentiation, and they remain a core part of the strategy.
 But the company has shifted toward a mix of open and proprietary models.
 Mixtral and smaller models remain open-weight; the most capable models like Mistral Large are proprietary.
 This hybrid approach has drawn some criticism from open-source purists, but it reflects the economic reality of competing at the frontier.